 A letter of credit is essentially a financial contract between a bank, a bank's customer and a beneficiary.
-Generally issued by an importer’s bank, the letter of credit guarantees an exporter will be paid once the conditions of the letter of credit have been met.
+Generally issued by an importer’s bank, the letter of credit guarantees the beneficiary will be paid once the conditions of the letter of credit have been met.

 What is it used for?